Ivan Strinić

-Ivan Strinić ([ǐʋan strǐːnitɕ]; born 17 July 1987) is a Croatian retired footballer who played as a left-back.
+Ivan Strinić ([ǐʋan strǐːnitɕ]; born 17 July 1987) is a Croatian former professional footballer who played as a left-back.
 Strinić spent his professional career playing in a number of clubs from Croatian, Ukrainian and Italian top flight, including Hajduk Split, Napoli and Dnipro Dnipropetrovsk.

 Club career

 Early career

 Born in Split, Strinić started his youth career with Hajduk Split, where he stayed until 2006, then he moved to France to play for Le Mans B. Following his return to Croatia he played for NK Hrvatski Dragovoljac where he was spotted by his native club Hajduk Split.

 Hajduk Split

 Even though he was close to finishing a deal with Dinamo Zagreb, Strinić decided to sign for his youth club Hajduk Split.
 His first competitive match for Hajduk came on the opening of the 2008–09 season against NK Zadar on Poljud Stadium, ending in 1–0 win for Hajduk.
 During his first season with Hajduk he appeared in 17 domestic league games, playing in the position of left-back.

 In the 2009–10 season he proved himself as the first team regular starter, earning his first call-up for national team as well.
 He managed to score four goals in the league, including one in the eternal derby against Dinamo Zagreb in a 2–1 win.

 In the 2010–11 season, Strinić played in all of Hajduk's matches in 2010–11 UEFA Europa League campaign against RSC Anderlecht, AEK and Zenit St. Petersburg.
 He also became the starting left-back in the national side, playing in eight out of nine qualifiers for Euro 2012.

 He left Hajduk in January 2011 after amassing 77 appearances in all competitions for the Split-based side, scoring five goals.